Roger-random/Sawppy_Rover/docs/Print Overview.md

 * **608 Bearings**: Sawppy the Rover uses [commodity type 608 bearings](https://newscrewdriver.com/2018/03/07/for-cheap-commodity-bearings-search-for-608/)
 held in printed plastic parts.
 If the 22mm hole is a little too small, the bearings will need to be installed with the help of a tool.
 Ideally an [arbor press](https://en.wikipedia.org/wiki/Arbor_press), but a C-clamp will work.

+## Cost estimate

+Precise cost will depend on printer settings and filament choice, but should be in the range of $50-$75.

+Sawppy's design iterated through parts printed with [inexpensive PLA](https://www.monoprice.com/product?p_id=10552).
+Once version 1.0 was finalized, all parts were reprinted in PETG.
+This consumed roughly 2.5 spools of 1 kilogram [PETG](https://www.matterhackers.com/store/l/petg-white-high-strength-filament-1.75mm/sk/M1VF5877)